OpenMPDK/dss-ansible/README.md

 To deploy the cluster using Ansible, the host system must use Ansible version 2.9 or later.

-To check the currently-installed version of ansible:
+To check the currently-installed version of Ansible:
 ```
 ansible --version
 ```

-To install the latest version of ansible:
+To install the latest version of Ansible:
 * Install pip:
 ```
 curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py